eneisen-ibm/copilot-workshop-labs/lab_3/README.md

 1. Select the `docs` and the `.github/ISSUE_TEMPLATE` folders
 1. Verify the repository appears in your sources list

-#### Activity: Create an issue in the repository for a README for OctoAcme Project Management Docs
+#### Activity: Create an issue in the repository for a README for GlucoTech Project Management Docs

 - Open your Copilot Space you created above. https://github.com/copilot/spaces
 - In the conversation interface prompt the following: